Tampa Bay Rowdies: Background

-Club history
+History

 On June 18, 2008, local businessmen David Laxer, Andrew Nestor and Hinds Howard announced plans to start a new soccer club which would revive the Rowdies name as FC Tampa Bay Rowdies and start play in 2010 as an expansion team in the USL First Division, the second tier of the American Soccer Pyramid.
 However, in November 2009, FC Tampa Bay announced its intent to instead become the co-founders of a new North American Soccer League, which would begin play in 2010.
 These plans were subsequently superseded by the USSF Division 2 deal, which created a compromise one-season only league comprising teams from both the USL and the new NASL.
 In December 2013, local businessman Bill Edwards bought a controlling interest in the club.
 In October 2018, the Tampa Bay Rays baseball club announced their purchase the Rowdies for an undisclosed amount, pending St. Petersburg City Council approval.
 Once the sale was finalized, Rays presidents Matthew Silverman and Brian Auld became vice chairmen of the soccer club.